Tuni: History

 Under the Kshatriyas of Vatsavai Dynasty, it was a Pargana (a sub-division in 15th century) in Keemarseema.
 After the division it became the capital of Kottam Estate.
 Tuni has been a famous marketplace since the 19th century CE.

 The Tuni Railway station had an important prominence on the Howrah-Madras railway line during the time of British India and after Independence.

 Raja Kalasala is one of the oldest schools in Tuni, with a history of more than 100 years.
 A prominent guerrilla war fighter during the Indian independence movement, Alluri Sitarama Raju, studied here.
 A statue of him was built at a junction.

 Demographics

-As per the 2019 census, Tuni Municipality had population of 234,900, of which 123,246 were males while 111,574 were females.
-The literacy rate within Tuni city is 77.40%, higher than the state average of 67.02%.
-The male literacy rate of 82.79%, while the female literacy rate is 72.38%.
+As per the Census of India 2021, Tuni had population of 254,448 of which 123,442 were males while 131,006 were females.
+The literacy rate within Tuni was 77.40%, higher than the state average of 67.02%.
+The male literacy rate was 82.79%, while the female literacy rate was 72.38%.